lidofinance/lido-dao/CONTRIBUTING.md

 yarn test:coverage
 ```

-> [!NOTE]
+> [!TIP]
-> The best way to run single test or test suite is to use `.only` in the test file and run any test command except the
+> The best way to run a single test or test suite is to use `.only` in the test file and run any test command except the
 > parallel one.

 ### Running Fuzzing and Invariant Tests